Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 **Custom Object Detection** for Super Smash Bros.
 Ultimate (using TensorFlow 2) & positional **Advantage Calculator**.

 ## About
 I have trained a Deep Learning AI, using [Tensorflow's 2.0 Custom Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2.md), to identify and locate Super Smash Bros.
-Ultimate Characters from a video source, and use the data to calculate the relative positional advantage (in %) of one character to the other(s).
+Ultimate Characters from a video source, and use the data to calculate the relative positional advantage (in %) of one character relative to the other(s).

 The model I trained lacks a large amount of data to work properly, so I used [Matthew Tafazoli's SSBM-Custom-Object-Detection](https://github.com/MatthewTafazoli/SSBM-Custom-Object-Detection) model, well trained to identify characters in Super Smash Bros.
 Melee, as a base to try the positional advantage calculator.
 Here is an output example: